Fort Lauderdale Car Accident Claims We Can Help With

 Seeking Additional Damages for "Serious" Injuries

 One of the major downsides of a no-fault system is that it can be harder for accident victims to pursue compensation if their medical bills and other losses cost more than their insurance policy maximum.
 If you have suffered what state laws consider a “serious” injury, you may have grounds to seek additional compensation from the at-fault driver.
-Especially if you are in this situation, it’s important you reach out to an attorney for assistance with your claim.

 The no-fault system does not allow plaintiffs to seek compensation for pain and suffering, and PIP insurance has other limits on the types of damages it will cover.
 This can mean, even if your PIP insurance has been exhausted, you may be eligible to recover these expenses from the at-fault driver.
 Having an attorney who is well-versed in Florida laws can help you recover maximum compensation.